|

 Make

-the entire website (except, of course, for stock photos and
+entire website (except, of course, for stock photos and graphic...the

-graphic...the original photographer/artist owns the copyright to stock
+original photographer/artist owns the copyright to stock images).
+All

-images).
-All content, including graphics that you hired someone to
+content, including graphics that you hired someone to custom-create for you,

 -